iifl-logo

 2.C.
 With respect to the matter to be included in the Auditors Report in accordance with the requirements of section 197(16), as amended;

 In our opinion and according to the information and explanations given to us, the remuneration paid by the Company to its directors during the current year is in accordance with the provisions of Section 197 of the Act.
 The remuneration paid to any director is not in excess of the limit laid down under Section 197 of the Act.
-The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) which are required to be commented upon by us.
+The Ministry of Corporate A airs has not prescribed other details under Section 197(16) which are required to be commented upon by us.

 ANNEXURE A TO THE INDEPENDENT AUDITORS REPORT

-[Referred to in paragraph 1 under "Report on Other Legal and Regulatory Requirements"
+[Referred to in paragraph 1 under "Report on Other Legal and Regulatory Requirements" Section of our report of even date]

-i.
-In respect of the Companys Property, Plant and Equipment and Intangible Assets:
+I. In respect of the Companys Property, Plant and Equipment and Intangible Assets:

 c.
 According to the information and explanations given to us and the records examined by us and based on the examination of the conveyance deeds provided to us, we report that the title deeds, comprising all the immovable properties of land and buildings which are freehold, are held in the name of the Company as at the balance sheet date.